House passes school safety bill a month after Parkland shooting

 Photos: Students demand action on gun violence in nationwide school walkouts

-The "Students, Teachers, and Officers Preventing (STOP) School Violence Act of 2018" would authorize $50 million annually in grants to strengthen school security, pay for "threat assessment teams" to train students and staff to report threats and other measures over 10 years.
+The "Students, Teachers, and Officers Preventing (STOP) School Violence Act of 2018" would authorize $50 million annually in grants to strengthen school security, pay for "school threat assessment" teams to train students and staff to report threats and other measures over 10 years.

 The bill passed by the House does not include provisions to arm teachers, which is something that President Donald Trump has called for.

-Both the NRA and the gun-reform group Sandy Hook Promise, which is led by some parents of children killed in the 2012 elementary school shooting in Sandy Hook, Connecticut, praised the House passage of the bill.
+Both the NRA and the gun-reform group Sandy Hook Promise, which is led by some parents of children killed in the 2012 elementary school shooting in Newtown, Connecticut, praised the House passage of the bill.

 A similar bill has already been introduced in the Senate.